UCSF-DSOS/scRNA_seq/README.md

 Seurat is an R toolkit for single cell genomics, developed and maintained by the Satija Lab at NYGC.
 Instructions, documentation, version history, and additional tutorials can be found on the [Satija Lab Webpage](https://satijalab.org/seurat).
 Seurat is also hosted on the Satija Lab GitHub, you can view and clone the repository [here](https://github.com/satijalab/seurat).

 Seurat has been successfully installed on Mac OS X, Linux, and Windows, using the devtools package to install directly from GitHub.
 Improvements and new features will be added to the Satija Lab GitHub on a regular basis, please contact seuratpackage@gmail.com with any questions or if you would like to contribute.

+# GitHub and UCSF data security protocols:

+Please be aware that **GitHub is not certified for use with personal health information (PHI).** Do not store or share any sensitive information via GitHub, even if kept in private repositories.

+For more information regarding UCSF's security guidelines, [please see the UCSF IRB guidelines for electronic data security.](https://irb.ucsf.edu/electronic-data-security)